Family Support Services (FSS)

 FSS provides wavier contracts services through the Office of Mental Health providing skill-building and respite services.

-POUCH is a parent–driven support group consisting of parents/guardians and a FSS peer advocate who share similar experiences.
-POUCH provides a forum where parents can exchange information, share past experiences and create positive techniques and skills to enhance their family unity.
+Parent–driven support groups include parents/guardians and a FSS peer advocate who share similar experiences.
+The Group provides a forum where parents can exchange information, share past experiences and create positive techniques and skills to enhance their family unity.
 FSS schedules a variety of educational workshops which have included such topics as: Mental health assessments, transition services, special education laws, nutrition and a medication presentation by an area pharmacist.

 The Family Peer Advocate provides training for parents/guardians of children with mental health needs so they can gain specific information about mental health disorders and their treatments, the mental health care system and services and school system options.